morrah77/ratpack_app/README.md

 /spend - a POST request that accepts an Authorization header (with the token value output from /login), JSON content representing one spend transaction with the transaction date, description, amount, currency.

-There is a Postman collection at Interviewer.postman_collection.json that you can use to test your API implementation.

 ##Technology stack

 Ratpack framework is used for web server application.
 Redis is used as the datastore.